 Megan heads this student-led group aimed at both engaging with untapped populations for scientific outreach and training researchers communication skills suitable for general audience talks and media relations.
 In the summer of 2017, she organized laboratory visits for adult community leaders, literally and metaphorically opening the door to scientific research.

-Megan participates in events sponsored by LA’s Step Up Women’s Network, mentoring high school girls during weekend sessions.
-In 2017 and 2018, she also participated in AWiSE STEM Day, a program aimed at inspiring girls to follow their scientific passions via engaging demonstrations.
+Megan participates in events sponsored by LA’s Step Up Women’s Network and is a regular speaker for Impact Internship’s Health Science Immersion Program.
+In 2017, 2018 and 2019, she also participated in AWiSE STEM Day, a program aimed at inspiring girls to follow their scientific passions via engaging demonstrations.